sdummett-at-42/pipex/README.md

 # Welcome to pipex 👋

-> This project aims to make you understand a bit deeper two concets that you already know: the redirections and the pipes.
+> This project aims to make us understand a bit deeper two concepts that we already know: the redirections and the pipes.

 ## Install